-Most people visit Southern California with a small range of intentions in mind, mainly to visit: Disneyland (Ok, I love it too), Hollywood (Oh my god! that is so Lindsay Lohan in the next booth!), the beach (a red bathing suit and slow motion running only works for Pam) or all of the above.
+Most people visit Southern California with a small range of intentions in mind, mainly to visit: Disneyland (Ok, I love it too), Hollywood (Oh my god! that is so Lindsay Lohan in the next booth!), the beach (a red bathing suit and slow-motion running only work for Pam) or all of the above.

-All three of these activities are timeless and you should indulge yourself.
-They are kitschy and fun; the stuff of great goofy photos.
-But when you are ready to see a real slice of California and do something authentic, roll up your sleeping bag, grab your hiking shoes and head to Cuyamaca.
+But when you are ready to see a real slice of California and do something authentic, roll up your sleeping bag, grab your hiking shoes, and head to Cuyamaca.

 If that seems a bit too normal, consider that the whole place – trees, campgrounds, everything – burnt to the ground in October of 2007.

 Firefighters, needing to save homes in nearby Julian, let the fires burn through the park.
 Left unchecked, the fire licked every surface, until color photos of the forest read as black and white.

 Today, deeply charred trees contrast with a lush, green undergrowth and proud baby pine trees.
 Brooks bubble over ancient glacial rocks outlined with fresh grass just feet from hollow trees filled with the charcoal of their innards.

 Hiking through Cuyamaca is watching the end touch the beginning and start all over again.
 You’re literally inside a miracle.

 Hiking at Cuyamaca

 And there is plenty of hiking to be had.
 Cuyamaca boasts over 100 miles of elevation raising trails.
 The most popular trails begin in the Paso Picacho campsite and are quick 2 to 3.5 mile mostly uphill hikes.